dnstapir/pop/README.md

 - __lists__: there are three types of lists of domain names:

-  - whitelists (names that must not be blocked)
+  - allowlists (names that must not be blocked)
-  - blacklists (names that must be blocked)
+  - denylists (names that must be blocked)
-  - greylists (names that should perhaps be blocked)
+  - doubtlists (names that should perhaps be blocked)

 - __observations__: these are attributes of a suspicious domain name.
 In reality whether a particular domain name should be blocked or not is not an